Grant, Scholarship, and Internship Programs

 • Graduate from the Pratt-SILS program no earlier than the end of the Spring 2013 semester

-Preparing Information Professionals as Digital Managers - Pratt-SILS with Brooklyn Historical Society (BHS), Brooklyn Museum (BM) & Brooklyn Public Library (BPL) Project CHART focuses on Digitizing Brooklyn Historical Photography and responds to the challenge and need for LIS education to prepare information professionals as digital mangers and curators for digital collections and services in cultural institutions.
-Pratt?SILS and its three partner institutions have been working together over the past few years on projects for access and preservation using Pratt interns.
-This project builds on our collaborative activities and mutual interests in advancing education for information professionals to better serve libraries, archives and museums in the digital age, Dean Tula Giannini, Principal Investigator.
+Preparing Information Professionals as Digital Managers - Pratt-SILS with Brooklyn Historical Society (BHS), Brooklyn Museum (BM), and Brooklyn Public Library (BPL), Project CHART focuses on Digitizing Brooklyn Historical Photography and responds to the challenge and need for LIS education to prepare information professionals as digital mangers and curators for digital collections and services in cultural institutions.
+Pratt-SILS and its three partner institutions have been working together over the past few years on projects for access and preservation using Pratt interns.
+This project builds on our collaborative activities and mutual interests in advancing education for information professionals to better serve libraries, archives and museums in the digital age. —Dean Tula Giannini, Principal Investigator.

 CHART - the elements